Did you know that there are a lot of uses for a trash bag when SHTF? Read on to learn 10 ways to use a trash bag for survival situations.

-About a month ago, I was received an email from Google.
+How many survival uses can you think of for a trash bag?
+About a month ago, I have received an email from Google.
 I subscribe to a few email alerts; one of the topics being Survival.
 I receive these emails daily and I always take the time to skim through them to see if I find anything of value.
 As I got to the third headline, something immediately caught my attention.
-It was a story written by a newspaper in New Hampshire about the survival uses of a trash bag.
+It was a story written in the Associated Press about the survival uses of a plastic trash bag.
 The title was:

-The part that obviously stood out was the fact that the survivor utilized a contractor’s trash bag to survive the harsh winter night.
-The article goes on to state that by adding extra dry clothing, a poncho, and a contractor’s trash bag… The hiker was able to survive the below freezing temperature.
+The part that obviously stood out was the fact that the survivor utilized a trash bag to survive the harsh winter night.
+The article goes on to state that by adding extra clothing and a garbage bag, the hiker was able to survive the below-freezing temperature.
 He was found the next morning hiking back to civilization.

 This obviously got me thinking.